Sofía Montenegro: Political criticism and feminism

 In 1986, Montenegro founded and became part of the faculty for the Department of Gender and Communication Studies at the American University of Nicaragua.
 That same year, she became one of the main organizers and founders of the Partido de la Izquierda Erotica, PIE (Party of Erotic Left) with lawyer Milú Vargas and poet Gioconda Belli.
 The party formed in opposition to the campaign, criticized as macho, run by Daniel Ortega for the 1990 presidential election.
 Their goals were to make women's and family issues, which had traditionally been ignored, part of the political platform.
 Montenegro was one of the women who participated in the consultations in 1986, managing to add ten articles that addressed women's rights to the 1987 Constitution, but prior to the election, the women threw their support in with the Sandinista Party and ceased to exist as a separate party.

 Around this same time, with fissures forming between the FSLN, its official women's organization, Asociación de Mujeres Nicaragüenes Luisa Amanda Espinoza (AMNLAE) (Luisa Amanda Espinoza Association of Nicaraguan Women) and feminist groups Montenegro founded the Movimiento Autonomo de Mujeres (MAM) (Women's Autonomous Movement).
 She is currently a member of its policy coordination committee and its political coordinator.
 The organization was founded to fight laws that might be unconstitutional or restrict the rights of citizens.

-In 1995, when the Sandinista party split into the Sandinista Renovation Movement (MRS), composed of intellectuals who supported social democracy and the FSLN orthodoxy, who remained committed to the authoritarian policies of the revolution, Montenegra and Gioconda Belli aligned with the MRS faction.
+In 1995, when the Sandinista party split into the Sandinista Renovation Movement (MRS), composed of intellectuals who supported social democracy and the FSLN orthodoxy, who remained committed to the authoritarian policies of the revolution, Montenegro and Gioconda Belli aligned with the MRS faction.
 The push towards support of patriarchy and family-oriented definitions of women's roles, were seen as limiting women's economic and political rights.